solacese/machine-learning-demo/README.md

 ### Real-time Data Sources

-The data source for images and text for ML analysis is real-time [BBC News](https://bbc.co.uk/news) as provided via their [RSS feeds](https://www.bbc.co.uk/news/10628494#userss).
+The data source for images and text for ML analysis is real-time [CNN News](https://edition.cnn.com/) as provided via their [RSS feeds](https://edition.cnn.com/services/rss/).
 (Also accessed via the PubSub+ broker as a REST GET operation.)

+(Was originally built using [BBC News](https://bbc.co.uk/news) at [RSS feeds](https://www.bbc.co.uk/news/10628494#userss), however changed to CNN when the BBC feeds stopped including images.
+See Closed Issue #3 for more details.)

 ### Solace PubSub+ features used
 - [REST Microgateway](https://docs.solace.com/Features/Microgateway-Concepts/Microgateway-Use-Cases.htm)